PDM4AR/exercises/docs/07-optimizationmilp.md

 ## Report

+You can choose between four different levels of report types:

+- `ReportType.none`: no evalutation information at all, no report is generated.
+- `ReportType.terminal`: print evaluation information on the terminal, no report is generated.
+- `ReportType.report_txt`: print evaluation information on the terminal and in a textual report.
+- `ReportType.report_viz`: print evaluation information on the terminal and in a visual report, with text and figures.

-You can choose between a basic text report, and a complete visual report.
-The basic text report displays the costs and the violations of your voyage plans.
-The complete visual report adds an archipelagos map with the islands data and highlights in the map your voyage plan, for an optimal visualization to better comprehend and debug the problem/solution.
+The `report_txt` report displays the costs and the violations of your voyage plans.
+The `report_viz` report adds an archipelagos map with the islands data and highlights in the map your voyage plan, for an optimal visualization to better comprehend and debug the problem/solution.
 But the report generation is way slower and could take a long time, especially if the map is big.

-In [src/pdm4ar/exercises_def/optimization/milp/visualization.py](../src/pdm4ar/exercises_def/optimization/milp/visualization.py), at line 10 you can enable/disable the *COMPLETE_VISUAL_REPORT*    bool variable.
+In [src/pdm4ar/exercises_def/optimization/milp/visualization.py](../src/pdm4ar/exercises_def/optimization/milp/visualization.py), you can set the *REPORT_TYPE* global variable.

-Feel free to make your modifications to the visualization file to match your debugging needs.
+Feel also free to make your modifications to the visualization file to match your debugging needs.

 ---